Addepar/ember-charts/README.md

 #### Developing or Testing

-After cloning this repo, install dependencies and run the demo app:
+After cloning this repo, install dependencies and run the demo application:

 ```bash
 npm install